Responding to COVID-19

 Our services are now primarily provided through tele-health.
 Check out the information below for our essential services.

 We have staff available 24 hours a day, 7 days a week.
 If you need additional support, please call (217) 362-6262 (dial 1 for a crisis worker).

-Assessments, treatment plans, counseling and case management) are provided by phone and Zoom at this time.
+Assessments, treatment plans, counseling and case management) are provided by phone, Zoom video platform, and/or social distanced community sessions at this time.

 Substance Use Treatment

 Individual services are provided by telephone and Zoom.
 Group services by Zoom are now available.

 Oasis Day Center

 Offering access to support services 7:00 a.m. to 5:00 p.m. daily.